isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Many standard library functions are `noexcept` including all the standard library functions "inherited" from the C standard library.
+Many standard-library functions are `noexcept` including all the standard-library functions "inherited" from the C standard library.

 ##### Example